-Neither of the award modifications described above, which we refer to as the "Modifications", is expected to recur.
-There were no award modifications made with respect to 2014.
-With respect to 2014, the "Stock Awards" column reflects only the value of restricted shares granted to each of the named executive officers during 2014.
+The award modification described above, which we refer to as the "Modification", is not expected to recur.
+There were no award modifications made with respect to 2014 or 2015.

 Risk Management and Named Executive Officer Compensation

 We have identified two primary risks relating to compensation: the risk that compensation will not be sufficient in amount or appropriately structured to attract and to retain talent, and the risk that compensation may provide unintended incentives.
 To combat the risk that our compensation might not be sufficient or be inappropriately structured, we strive to use a compensation structure, and set compensation levels, for all employees in a way that we believe promotes retention.
 We make equity awards subject to multi-year vesting schedules to provide a long-term component to our compensation program, and in 2014 we introduced career shares to our equity compensation program.
 We believe that both the structure and levels of compensation have aided us in attracting and retaining key personnel.
 To address the risk that our compensation programs might provide unintended incentives, we have deliberately kept our compensation programs simple and without formulaic incentives.
 We have not seen any employee behaviors motivated by our compensation policies and practices that create increased risks for our stockholders.